katonpang/katonpang.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently pursuing a graduate degree in Data Science at Southern Methodist University in Dallas, Texas.
-Prior to this endeavor, I garnered a decade of experience as an HVAC and plumbing engineer within the engineering consulting industry before making a strategic transition to the technical field.
+Prior to this endeavor, I garnered a decade of experience as an HVAC and plumbing engineer within the engineering consulting industry before making a transition to the technical field.

-In the course of this career shift, I attained a Graduate Certificate in Software Design and development from the University of Washington.
-Throughout this academic endeavor, I developed proficiency in object-oriented programming and advanced algorithms using Java and C++.
+In the course of this career shift, I attained a Graduate Certificate in Software Design and Development from the University of Washington.
+Throughout this academic endeavor, I developed proficiency in object-oriented programming and advanced algorithms in Java and C++.
 Furthermore, I demonstrated competence in SQL, effectively applying it within the MySQL database system.

 Feel free to check out my completed projects!